cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 ---

+### Half-Life: Alyx
+- Crashes after the loading screen with a failed assertion, for `left == right`. (`left == 4` and `right == 1` iirc)
+    - I saw discussion on the LVRA Discord about this assertion, related to having only one controller connected, but I have both.
+Strange.

 ### GRIP
-- On entering VR mode, the following XRizer error appears: `src/system.rs:209:9: not yet implemented`
+- On entering VR mode, the following XRizer error appears:
+    - First test: `src/system.rs:209:9: not yet implemented`
+    - April 2025 test: `compositor.rs .. pose invalid`
 - Some extra notes:
     - HMD view only.
 Requires a standard controller/wheel.
     - Splash screens are displayed on the desktop, but once in the game menus it switches to VR.